yarri/MyBlowfish/README.md

 ----------------------------------------

 Consider a table 'users' which has among the others textual fields 'login' and 'password'.
 In the field 'password' we don't want to store passwords in the readable form.
-We just want to store Blowfish hashes here.
+We just want to store Blowfish hashes in there.
 This can be achieved in the model class User.

     <?php